 Opening an account is easy, and once set up, you can easily load funds using e-Transfer or Payroll deposit and start enjoying the following benefits:

-- No monthly fee for the basic KOHO account.
+• No monthly fee for the basic KOHO account. $4 to $19 monthly for extra perks.

-- Note that if you use your KOHO Mastercard to conduct foreign currency transactions, you can expect to pay a 1.5% fee (except for KOHO Premium).
+• Note that if you use your KOHO Mastercard to conduct foreign currency transactions, you can expect to pay a 1.5% fee (except for KOHO Extra).

 STACK Prepaid Mastercard

-The STACK prepaid Mastercard and app is a powerful combination that can save you money, particularly if you travel abroad frequently.
+The STACK prepaid Mastercard and app can save you money, particularly if you travel abroad frequently.
+It offers the following benefits:

-- Instant cash back on everyday purchases, including gas, groceries, and entertainment.
-They have partnerships with Amazon, Foodora, Lyft, Netflix, Spotify, Adidas, Reebok, and many others.
+• Cash back on everyday purchases, including gas, groceries, and entertainment.
+They partner with Amazon, Foodora, Lyft, Netflix, Spotify, Adidas, Reebok, and many others.

 There’s a minimum monthly spend of $350 CAD to get the “no FX fee” benefit, and it is limited to $1,000 FX spending.
 If you don’t meet this spending threshold, a standard 2.50% FX fee applies to foreign purchases.